awslabs/aws-encryption-sdk-specification/changes/2024-TBD_cache-across-hierarchy-keyrings/change.md

 ## Requirements

-- We must allow caching across KeyStores/KMS Clients/KMS Keys
-  for multiple Hierarchy Keyrings and CachingCMMs.
+- We must allow caching across Key Stores/KMS Clients/KMS Keys for multiple Hierarchy Keyrings and CachingCMMs.
   For this, we need to strategically update the cache identifiers for all materials ([background](#background)) in the CMC.